quangnguyenvn/JSON0/README.md

 ## Examples

-*build json format with Java objects as inputs:*
+*Build JSON format with Java objects as inputs:*

 	JSON json = new JSON();
 	json.put("place1","hoi an town");